-Slow down, put away those dry flies and head for the biggest stream in your neck of the woods
+Slow down, put away those dry flies

-The key to successful winter trout fishing is to use more nymphs and fewer dry flies.
+The key to successful Carolina winter trout fishing is to use more nymphs and fewer dry flies.
 With fewer hatches coming off, nymphs will be the most-productive flies until spring.
 The numbers of fish you catch may not be as big, but you’ll likely catch some big trout.

 Whatever the weather brings, one thing is certain: trout streams will be waiting, and the fishing will be good as always — depending on your definition of good.
 Trout must eat regardless of the weather, and true trout fishers must fish regardless of the weather.